Jump to video!

 Instructions

-Cut the fish into chunks, season with soy sauce or salt, then steam for 5 minutes until the meat is fully cooked.
-If you don't want to steam the fish, you can cook the fish however you like, as long as you don't create a browned crispy crust on the fish (poach, bake, even stir-fry in a pan on low heat).
+Cut the fish into chunks, season with soy sauce, then steam for 5 minutes until the meat is fully cooked.
+If you don't want to steam the fish, you can cook the fish however you like, as long as you don't create a browned crispy crust on the fish (poach, bake, even microwave! we just want cooked fish).
 When done, let the fish cool off so you can handle it more easily.

 Transfer the fish to a mortar and pestle, then pound it until it's fluffy and there are no more chunks.

-Heat about 1 - 1.5 inch of oil in a wok or a deep pot over high heat to about 400°F, and please read follow the safety notes above!
-Tip: It will be easier for you to fold the fish if you use a wider pot or wok for this, so you can get to it more easily.
-Note: for the amount provided in this recipe, you can make 2 batches of fried fish in a pot that is about 9 inches in diameter.
+To fry the fish: Heat about 1 - 1.5 inch of oil in a wok or a deep pot over high heat to about 400°F. Do not fill the wok or pot anymore than ⅓ full to be sure we have leave plenty of room for the oil to puff up without overflowing!
+Tip: It will be easier for you to fold the fish if you use a wider pot or wok for this, so you can get to it more easily and you can fry more fish at a time.
+For the amount provided in this recipe, you can make 2 batches of fried fish in a pot that is about 9 inches in diameter.

 Place the fish on a serving plate and sprinkle with roasted peanuts.
 Stir chopped cilantro into the mango salad, then serve the mango salad beside the fish.
 Serve with jasmine rice.
 Enjoy!